-The programme at Boo-Loo totalled 27 holes for a total 6,168m of drilling, comprising nine traverses of three drill holes each, spaced 200m apart on strike and 100m apart in the dip direction of the magnetite.
+The drilling programme at Boo-Loo totalled 27 holes for a total of 6,168m, comprising nine traverses of three drill holes each, spaced 200m apart on strike and 100m apart in the dip direction of the magnetite (Figure 4).
 Intermediate and deep holes were RC pre-collared and completed with a (NQ2) diamond tail, typically drilled from the start of fresh rock.
 At the peak of the drilling programme one RC and two diamond drill rigs were utilised at Boo-Loo, all from Coughlan Drilling.